 Aggie Eidson: Director

 Aggie opened Studio A with the dream of inspiring students to develop creativity, artistry and a love for dance.
 She is a credentialed teacher and has been teaching dance for over thirty years.
 She holds a Bachelor of Science degree in Physical Education/Dance and a Bachelor of Arts degree in English from California State University at Hayward.
-She is also a part-time dance instructor at Carondelet High School.
+Aggie was also the dance instructor at Carondelet High School for 16 years.
 As a dancer, Aggie was a featured performer in numerous dance revues and as a member of the Olympic Dance Corps, she performed in the Opening Ceremonies for the 1984 Olympic games in Los Angeles.
 She has choreographed local theatrical productions including They're Playing Our Song, Bye Bye Birdie, Mame and The Sound of Music.
 Whether choreographing a flash mob for the City of Pleasant Hill or a routine for the "Shoe Guys," at the Wine, Women and Shoes event , Aggie loves contributing to the local community.
 In addition to teaching dance, Aggie choreographs posing routines for professional body builders.
 Her clients include Miss Olympia, and her work with body builders has been featured in Flex Magazine.
 Aggie works with athletes on increasing their flexibility and agility, and for over twenty five years she has been the stretch and agility coach for De La Salle High School's nationally ranked football program.
 Her expertise in stetching / flexibility has been highlighted in Biomechanics Magazine.
 Aggie has been awarded numerous accolades for her competitive dance choreography, including being selected to perform in the Choreography Festival in Palm Springs.
 Aggie's students have been acknowledged for their outstanding technique, performance, teamwork, spirit, and sportsmanship.
 Many of her students have gone on to study dance at the collegiate level, attending prestigious colleges such as Boston Conservatory, Loyola Marymount, Cal Arts, and Point Park University, prior to pursuing professional careers in dance.

-Andrea Brosnan: Director of Ballet Company
+Andrea Brosnan: Ballet

 Andrea studied at Berkeley Ballet Theater and quickly excelled under the direction of Sally Streets.
 At the tender age of 15, Andrea became an apprentice and joined the company shortly thereafter.
 She has performed with Santa Clara Ballet, Patricia Banchik's Kineses, Danny Nguyen Dancers and Musicians, Aileen Kim, and is currently working with ChingchiYu.
 She was recruited and hired as Artistic Director of the Balletschule Gassmann Dance Academy in Germany, where she choreographed for the resident company, taught in the school, and traveled with the company.
 Upon returning to the States, she graduated with honors from the LEAP (Liberal Education for Arts Professionals) program at St. Mary's College, earning a BA in Performing Arts/ Dance.
 She has been teaching ballet in the Bay Area for over 22 years and absolutely loves sharing her passion for dance with aspiring artists.

-Mackenzie Canton: Tap, Jazz
+Mackenzie Canton: Tap, Jazz, Contemporary, Children's Combo

 Mackenzie’s passion for dance started when she was two years old.
 She trained under the direction of Aggie Eidson at Studio A and spent 13 years as a competitive dancer with their award-winning team, where she won multiple awards and placed in the top 10 at numerous regional competitions.
 Mackenzie spent the 2017-2018 dance season as a teaching assistant at Studio A for jazz, ballet, and children's combination classes.
 She has trained in many different dance styles including tap, jazz, ballet, contemporary, and pointe; and has a passion for working with young children and special needs students.
 Mackenzie is thrilled to be part of the Studio A faculty this year and to share her love of dance with her students.